-Women’s Choices West Berkshire provided by BWA seeks to improve the lives of women aged 18 and over with multiple and complex needs living in West Berkshire.
-Our aim is to increase women’s resilience and help them to make changes in their lives as well as supporting them to access mainstream services and encouraging them to lead healthy lifestyles.
+Women’s Choices West Berkshire is a programme that seeks to improve the lives of women aged 18 and over with multiple and complex needs living in West Berkshire.

 Women must be aged 18 and over and live in West Berkshire